I stumbled into an unfortunate relationship with a man who exhibited all the classic NPD symptoms. It took me a year to break free.

 People in the beginning stages of a relationship have been compared to drug addicts.
-They want to tell the whole world about what a great guy or girl they've discovered.
+They want to tell the whole world about what a great person they've discovered.
 They can't wait to see the object of their affection.
-Thoughts of that person crop into their mind repeatedly throughout the day.
+Thoughts of that person pop into their mind repeatedly throughout the day.
 They do irrational things and think it perfectly acceptable.

 Looking deeper, we find that their brains are doing things that closely resemble an addict's brain patterns, too.
 Don't worry, there won't be any difficult explanations about neuro-whatchamacallits here.
-Let's keep it simple and say that at least four different hormones are affecting how the new lover perceives the world around him and how he responds.
+Let's keep it simple and say that at least four different hormones affect how a new lover perceives the world around them and how they respond.

 However, by slowing down your relationship's development, you may be defeating the whole purpose that Mother Nature (or God, if you prefer) had in mind for us.
 There are two key factors that are sabotaged when we interfere with the pace of the process.

 The first interference relates to sex.
 Indeed, most suggestions to take things slowly revolve around delaying intercourse.
 Sadly, this means men have gotten a bad rap for being too focused on wanting to have sex, and women have been taught to feel shame if they indulge too quickly.
 But those social implications are beside the point.
 Sex is, and always will be, an important area of compatibility that couples must evaluate.

 Dating is a period in which two people get to know each other sufficiently to figure out whether they're compatible, right?
 The pillars of compatibility are: 1.
 Emotional 2.
 Intellectual 3.
 Sexual 4.
 Spiritual.
 (I personally include a 5th one: Financial.)